Critical Majorana fermion at a topological quantum Hall bilayer transition

 A few comments are in order.
 For higher levels, $\Delta \geq 4$, the state-operator correspondence becomes less clear, with strong finite-size effects and additional states mixing in with the conformal towers.
 In other theories such as the 3D Ising CFT, conformal perturbation theory was useful in quantifying such finite-size effects~\cite{Lao23, Lauchli25}.
 However, the sparse operator-product expansion structure of the free Majorana CFT implies that the fermion mass $\bar{\psi}\psi$---the only relevant scalar operator---does not produce corrections to the lowest excited states in either even- or odd-particle sectors.
 Hence, the conformal perturbation approach cannot be directly applied to improve the matching of microscopic spectra with CFT beyond Fig.~\ref{fig:spectra}.
 Furthermore, as in previous work~\cite{Voinea25}, our model realizes a CFT which is space-time parity symmetric, but with no corresponding symmetry at the microscopic level.
-A potential operator that implements the parity symmetry may be related to the emergent particle-hole (PH) symmetry of spinful bosons at $\nu=1$~\cite{Wang16, Geraedts17}.
-However, the microscopic parity operator appears non-trivial to write down since the our calculations are performed at a non-PH-symmetric flux value, dictated by the Wen-Zee shift of the Pfaffian and Halperin states.
+A potential operator that implements the parity symmetry may be related to the particle-hole (PH) symmetry of spinful bosons at $\nu=1$~\cite{Wang16, Geraedts17}, which is only emergent in the thermodynamic limit.
+Moreover, the microscopic parity operator appears non-trivial to write down since our calculations are performed at a non-PH-symmetric flux value, dictated by the Wen-Zee shift of the Pfaffian and Halperin states.